About Us

 What should I pack if I travel to Lima?

-During the rainy season in Lima, which runs from December to March, rain is usually not intense, but the atmosphere can be quite humid.
+During the rainy season in Lima, which runs from December to March, rainfall is usually not intense, but the atmosphere can be quite humid.
 So make sure to bring:

 • Waterproof clothing.